DMFormer: Closing the Gap Between CNN and Vision Transformers: Introduction

-To this end, there is a trend to take the merits of both CNNs and ViTs by migrating desired properties of ViTs to CNNs, including the general architecture design, long-range dependency, and data specificity provided by the attention mechanism.
-ConvNext built a pure CNN family based on ResNet \citep{resnet}, which performs on par or slightly better than ViT by learning their training procedure and macro/micro-level architecture designs.
-RepLKNet \citep{ding2022scaling} follows the large kernel design in ViT and proposes to learn long-range relations by adopting as large as $31\times 31$ kernel size to enlarge effective receptive fields.
-Although encouraging performance has been achieved by the above methods, their computation costs are relatively large. \cite{han2021connection} competes favorably with Swin transformer \citep{swin} by replacing the local self-attention layer with the dynamic depth-wise convolution layer, while keeping the overall structure unchanged.
-However, the simple dynamic mechanism design and lack of multi-level features limit its capacity to achieve better performance.
+As a complementary, convolution neural network(CNN) focus on capturing local relations with high efficiency.
+With built-in inductive biases, CNNs are easy to train with quick convergence.
+To this end, there is a trend to take the merits of both CNNs and ViTs by migrating desired properties of ViTs to CNNs, including the overall architecture design, large receptive field, and data specificity provided by the attention mechanism.
+For example, ConvNext \cite{liu2022convnet} built a pure CNN family based on ResNet \cite{resnet}, which performs on par or slightly better than ViT by learning their training procedure and macro/micro-level architecture designs.
+RepLKNet \cite{ding2022scaling} adopts as large as $31\times 31$ kernel size to enlarge effective receptive fields following the design in ViT.
+Although encouraging performance has been achieved by the above methods, their computation costs are relatively large. \cite{han2021connection} competes favorably with Swin transformer \cite{swin} by replacing the local self-attention layer with the dynamic depth-wise convolution layer, while keeping the overall structure unchanged.
+However, the lack of multi-level features limits its capacity to achieve better performance.

-In this paper, we adopt the general architecture of ViT and propose a novel dynamic attention mechanism called \ouratt{}. \ouratt{} combines small and large kernel sizes for different resolution patterns, which is proved to improve accuracy and efficiency in \citep{tan2019mixconv}.
-Meanwhile, it provides data adaptability by a lightweight gating mechanism, with which the channel-wise relationships are captured and the representational power of the network is enhanced.
-Based on the \ouratt{}, we present a novel CNN called \ourmethod{}. \ourmethod{} can be applied as a general vision backbone for different tasks.
-Extensive experimental results demonstrate that \ourmethod{} shows state-of-the-art performance and closes the gap between vision transformers and CNNs.
-Generally, the contributions of this paper are three folds:
+In this paper, we propose a new dynamic multi-level attention (\ouratt{}) mechanism (see Table \ref{tab:property} and Fig.~\ref{fig:MCA} for more details).
+Firstly, \ouratt{} is characterized by applying multiple kernel sizes for different resolution patterns.
+As mentioned in \cite{tan2019mixconv}, multiple kernel sizes can effectively improve the model's performance.
+Secondly, \ouratt{} involves dilated convolutions to efficiently enlarge the receptive field.
+Thirdly, we design a lightweight gating mechanism in \ouratt{} to provide input adaptability, with which the channel-wise relationships are captured and the representational power of the network is enhanced.
+Based on \ouratt{}, we extend the architecture of Swin Transformer \cite{swin} and propose a new framework named \ourmethod{}.
+The experimental results show that \ourmethod{} achieves state-of-the-art performance on ImageNet classification (see Fig. \ref{fig:performance_tradeoff}) and semantic segmentation tasks.